crysal/DiscordScripts/README.md

 # DiscordScripts
 Where I put all the script I made for automating some tasks in discord

-## discordBioUpdater.sh

-a script to update your "About Me" to something gotten from a file (in this case The Bee Movie script)

-#### To get mfa/authorization token
+## How to get mfa/authorization token

   1. open discord (either the app or in a browser)
   2. open the inspect tool (in app "Ctrl + shift + i", in browser "f12")